isovalent/ebpf-docs/docs/linux/kfuncs/bpf_skb_set_fou_encap.md

 [:octicons-tag-24: v6.4](https://github.com/torvalds/linux/commit/c50e96099edb134bf107fafc02715fbc4aa2277f)
 <!-- [/FEATURE_TAG] -->

-Set FOU (Foo Over UDP) encap parameters
+Set FOU (Foo Over UDP) encapsulation parameters

 ## Definition

-This function allows for using GUE or FOU encapsulation together with an ipip device in collect-metadata mode.
+This function allows for using GUE or FOU encapsulation together with an IPIP device in collect-metadata mode.

-It is meant to be used in BPF tc-hooks and after a call to the [`bpf_skb_set_tunnel_key`](../helper-function/bpf_skb_set_tunnel_key.md) helper, responsible for setting IP addresses.
+It is meant to be used in BPF traffic control hooks and after a call to the [`bpf_skb_set_tunnel_key`](../helper-function/bpf_skb_set_tunnel_key.md) helper, responsible for setting IP addresses.

 **Parameters**
 `skb_ctx`:  Pointer to ctx (__sk_buff) in TC program.
 Cannot be NULL